PDC Premier League Darts 2019: Week Two Betting and Odds Preview

 The first game of the night sees Michael Smith take on Peter Wright.
 Back in 2018, Wright had a dismal tournament and Smith saw him off by seven legs to one on two separate occasions.
 It’s a tighter market this time but Bully Boy Smith is favourite for the win at best odds of 6/5 with Unibet and SportPesa.
-Victory for Snakebite Wright follows at 33/20 with 888Sport while the draw rounds things off at a top price of 7/2 with BetFred.
+Victory for Snakebite Wright follows at 33/20 while the draw rounds things off at a top price of 7/2 with BetFred.

 It should be a closer game than those 7-1 thrashings a year ago but Smith as favourite looks a correct call.